 Dental Bonding

-Dental bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored, or misaligned.
+Dental bonding is a versatile and cost-effective alternative to veneers, commonly used as a restorative and cosmetic treatment for teeth that are chipped, cracked, discolored, uneven, or slightly misaligned, helping improve both appearance and function.

 Dental Bonding in Palos Heights, IL